 The International Max Planck Research School "Leipzig School of Human Origins" (IMPRS LSHO) is a joint PhD program of the Max Planck Institute for Evolutionary Anthropology (MPI-EVA) and Leipzig University (LU).
 PhD students have a primary affiliation with one of the research groups of the MPI-EVA or one of the participating research groups of LU.
 The language of the PhD program is English.

 The IMPRS LSHO provides interdisciplinary training and research opportunities for university graduates who wish to work towards a PhD in anthropology, archaeology, biology, biochemistry, bioinformatics, computational biology, evolutionary genetics, human behavioral ecology, paleoanthropology, primatology, psychology, and related fields.

 - Primate Behavior, Ecology and Evolution - is focusing on the evolution of social, cognitive, ecological and cultural systems of a range of primate species, as well as other relevant mammals.
 To achieve this we use comparative, hormonal, chemical, genetic, experimental and observational methods.

 MPI-EVA: Prof. Tung, Dr. Luncz, Dr. Robbins, Dr. Vigilant, Dr. Housman, Dr. Colchero, Dr. Crockford (associated), Dr. Wittig (associated)

-- Functional Genomics and Paleogenomics- is focusing on a) the evolutionary and functional genomics of humans and the great apes, as well as the retrieval of DNA from paleontological remains, b) the origin, relationships, history, and migration patterns of human populations, c) computational approaches to the management and analysis of gene expression data.
+- Functional and Paleogenomics- is focusing on a) the evolutionary and functional genomics of humans and the great apes, as well as the retrieval of DNA from paleontological remains, b) the origin, relationships, history, and migration patterns of human populations, c) computational approaches to the management and analysis of gene expression data.

 MPI-EVA: Prof. Krause, Prof. Pääbo, Dr. Kelso, Dr. Meyer, Dr. Peter, Dr. Vernot

 LU: Prof. Schöneberg, Prof. Stadler

 Uni Leiden: Prof. Roebroeks (em., associated), Dr. Soressi (associated)

-- Human Behavioral Ecology and Comparative Cultural Psychology - is focusing on a) the role of culture in human evolution and adaptation, b) early child development and culture, c) processes and architectures of voluntary and involuntary attention, perception, memory, learning, emotion, language and judgment.
+- Human Behavior, Ecology and Evolution - is focusing on a) the role of culture in human evolution and adaptation, b) early child development and culture, c) processes and architectures of voluntary and involuntary attention, perception, memory, learning, emotion, language and judgment.